 Choosing the right therapy degree program is a personal decision.
 Consider what is most important to you and what aspect of helping people recover is most interesting to you.
 If you are interested in the biomechanical side of recovery, then physical therapy may be the right therapy degree for you to pursue.
 If you take a more holistic approach to recovery and want to help people get back to their daily activities and rebuild satisfying lives, then occupational therapy may be the best choice for you.

 No matter what therapy degree program you choose to pursue, get your start at Grand Canyon University by earning your Bachelor of Science in Health Sciences degree.
-Or, if you are leaning toward Physical Therapy, you can also earn your Bachelor of Science in Biology with an Emphasis in Pre-Physical Therapy.
+Or, if you are leaning toward physical therapy, you can also earn your Bachelor of Science in Exercise Science with an Emphasis in Pre-Physical Therapy.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.